OutSystems/docs-odc/src/eap/building-apps/mobile/pwa.md

 ## PWA is active by default

-Select **Phone App** or **Tablet App** when you're creating a new app in Service Studio that you want to offer users as a PWA.
+Select **Phone App** or **Tablet App** when you're creating a new app in ODC Studio that you want to offer users as a PWA.
 By default, the progressive web app (PWA) distribution is always active.

 ## Trying out the PWA

 To run the WPA, open your mobile device and scan the QR code in one of the following places:

-* In Portal, click the app icon to open the detail, then click **Preview app** and look for **As PWA**.
+* In ODC Portal, click the app icon to open the detail, then click **Preview app** and look for **As PWA**.
-* In Service Studio, click the app from the main screen and look under **PWA**.
+* In ODC Studio, click the app from the main screen and look under **PWA**.

-After you push your app to production, share the QR code from the production stage of Portal to your users.
+After you push your app to production, share the QR code from the production stage of ODC Portal to your users.

 ### PWA in Android